 - 216 percent of FPL for parents with dependent children

 - 210 percent of FPL for other, non-elderly adults

-Children, pregnant women, and adults up to age 64 can apply for Medicaid online through the health insurance marketplace, DC Health Link.
-You may also apply in person at an Income Maintenance Administration (IMA) Service Center.
+- In Person: Apply in person at an Income Maintenance Administration (IMA) Service Center.
 Locate a center online or call 202-727-5355 for help.

 The District of Columbia implemented a Medicaid program in July 1968.
 In general, children, pregnant women, parents, and other non-elderly adults enrolled in DC Medicaid are covered by managed care plans.
 Most other DC Medicaid beneficiaries are covered through fee-for-service Medicaid.
-As of 2011, about 67 percent of DC Medicaid beneficiaries were enrolled in managed care.
+As of 2014, about 72 percent of DC Medicaid beneficiaries were enrolled in managed care.

 Louise Norris is an individual health insurance broker who has been writing about health insurance and health reform since 2006.
 She has written dozens of opinions and educational pieces about the Affordable Care Act for healthinsurance.org.
 Her state health exchange updates are regularly cited by media who cover health reform and by other health insurance experts.